Frequently Asked Questions

 For all MGA tournaments, players and caddies must be neat in appearance with respect to person grooming and clothing.
 All entrants are required to wear either golf slacks, shorts, or golf skirts that are of the appropriate length, and shirts with collars and sleeves (sleeveless tops are permitted for women).
 Examples of attire NOT ACCEPTABLE include the following: Short shorts, athletic shorts, tennis shorts, cut- offs, jeans, jean shorts, tank tops, t-shirts, sweats.
 The Committee in charge shall decide whether this requirement has been met and will withdraw the entry of any player who does not comply.

-The MGA feels walking is an important part of the game, and thus, strongly encourages players to use a golf cart (if permitted) only when circumstances would warrant such use.
-Players always are welcome to walk and carry their own clubs at any time.
+The MGA feels walking is an important part of the game, and thus, strongly encourages players to use a riding golf cart (if permitted) only when circumstances would warrant such use.
+Players always are welcome to walk and carry their clubs or use a push cart (including electric) at any time unless otherwise prohibited by the host facility.

 Generally speaking, the use of golf carts is permitted in all senior events as well as other selected events.
 Golf carts are not permitted in any junior events.